AGhafoor94/express_handlebars/README.md

       - Create Schema for database
       - Create burgers table
       - Make types according to the scheme
-      - devoured column set to false by default
+      - eaten column set to false by default

   2. Handlebars/express